 Healthcare is hungry for a new kind of leadership

-Amid the challenges of 2020, two truths became evident: More healthcare organizations have come to terms with the notion that every organization is a digital organization.
+Amid the challenges of 2020, two truths became evident: More healthcare organisations have come to terms with the notion that every organisation is a digital organisation.
 This year also accelerated exponential transformation as technology continuously reshapes industries and the human experience.
-Now, as we begin reimagining our post-pandemic reality, healthcare providers must learn to become skillful at change and recognize that there is no leadership without technology leadership.
+Now, as we begin reimagining our post-pandemic reality, healthcare providers must learn to become skillful at change and recognise that there is no leadership without technology leadership.
 For instance, 66% of healthcare executives say they will be in the cloud within the next year, 96% within three years.

-Digital achievement lags came to the fore as healthcare organizations began to compress their decade-long transformation agendas into two- to three-year plans.
+Digital achievement lags came to the fore as healthcare organisations began to compress their decade-long transformation agendas into two- to three-year plans.
 With tech transformation happening so quickly, there was no longer time to wait and see or scale incrementally.
-Healthcare executives (93%) report that their organization is innovating with an urgency and call to action this year.
+Healthcare executives (93%) report that their organisation is innovating with an urgency and call to action this year.

 Will you watch the world change around you?
 Or be the one leading it?